nim-lang/Nim/doc/manual.md

 asmNoStackFrame pragma
 ----------------------
-A proc can be marked with the `asmNoStackFrame` pragma to tell the compiler it should not generate a stack frame for the proc.
+A procedure can be marked with the `asmNoStackFrame` pragma to tell the compiler it should not generate a stack frame for the procedure.
 There are also no exit statements like `return result;` generated and the generated C function is declared as `__declspec(naked)`:c: or `__attribute__((naked))`:c: (depending on the used C compiler).

-**Note**: This pragma should only be used by procs which consist solely of assembler statements.
+**Note**: This pragma should only be used by procedures which consist solely of assembler statements.

 error pragma